petrnohejl/alfonz/alfonz-arch/README.md

 }
 ```

 View interface will be implemented by a Fragment.
 We have to specify which ViewModel class will represent our view-model layer, we have to inflate our binding layout and implement View methods.
 You can call `getViewModel()` from the Fragment to access a ViewModel instance.
 You can get a binding object via `getBinding()` call.
-View should stay as dumb as possible and should not have any logic.
+View should stay as dumb as possible and should not have any logic. `AlfonzFragment` also provides `onBackPressed()` method which can be overridden to handle back button press.

 ```java
 public class HelloWorldFragment